New Zealand stunned by three new mystery COVID cases

-Three members of a South Auckland family have tested positive for COVID-19, prompting Prime Minister Jacinda Ardern to return to Wellington for briefings.
+Earlier, three members of a South Auckland family tested positive for COVID-19.

 Two parents and a student at Papatoetoe High School returned positive tests for the deadly virus on Sunday.